5. Nix-style Local Builds¶

 cabal v2-* family of commands that control it.
 However, those

-names are only temporary until Nix-style local builds become the default.
+names are only temporary now that Nix-style local builds have become the

 functionality, the classic project style will not be removed immediately,